sujith-eag/sujith-library/docs/dev-cloud/cclab/lab_5.md

 - Allow RDP (port 3389) access from My IP (for better security) or anywhere (0.0.0.0/0).

+>[!NOTE] Warning
+>Windows RDP (Port 3389) is the #1 target for hackers.
+If you leave this open to `0.0.0.0/0` for more than a few days, bots _will_ find it and try to brute-force your password.
+Always try to use "My IP" when possible.

 **Step 7:** Launch the Instance:

 Review all configurations.
 Click Launch Instance.
 Wait until the Instance state changes to Running.